-In the Athletic Training program, you’ll study a variety of subjects, including chemistry with lab, psychology, ethics, anatomy, and research.
-The athletic training Capstone course focuses on discipline-specific topics, such as administrative principles, current issues, and management practices necessary for obtaining and working in an athletic training career.
-You will also complete hands-on clinical experiences supervised by licensed and certified athletic trainers and/or clinical faculty/preceptors.
+In Clarke’s Athletic Training Program (ATP), you’ll study a variety of subjects, including anatomy with a cadaver lab, chemistry, psychology, ethics, and research.
+The athletic training degree courses focus on discipline-specific topics, such as diagnostics, interventions, administrative principles, current issues, and management practices necessary for obtaining and working in an athletic training career.
+You will complete hands-on clinical experiences supervised by physicians, licensed and certified athletic trainers and/or clinical faculty/preceptors.

-Clarke University has received full accreditation for its Athletic Training Program (Bachelor of Science) for the maximum of 10 years from CAATE (Commission on Accreditation of Athletic Training Education).
-With this successful accreditation review, Clarke University intends to move toward the offering of a Masters in Athletic Training.
+Clarke University has received full accreditation for its Athletic Training Program (Bachelor of Science) for a maximum of 10 years from CAATE (Commission on Accreditation of Athletic Training Education).
+With this successful accreditation review, Clarke University has a goal to move toward the offering of a Masters in Athletic Training.

-Students apply for admission to the ATP during the spring semester of their freshman/first year.
+Students apply for admission to the Athletic Training Program during the spring semester of their first year.
 Qualified Clarke University students will be given priority for the (approximately) 12 openings in the program per year.
 Some qualified applicants may not be accepted due to space limitations.